JackNJH/java-system/data/readme.md

 ## appointment.txt
 - Contains appointment information.
-    - `{appointmentID, managerID, customerID, technicianID, customerRequest, requestDate, requestStatus, requestCompletionDate, customerComment, customerFeedback, paymentStatus, paymentDate, paymentAmount}`
+    - `{appointmentID, managerID, customerID, technicianID, customerRequest, requestDate, requestStatus, requestCompletionDate, customerComment}`

+## receipt.txt
+- Contains post-appointment information.
+    - `{customerFeedback, paymentStatus, paymentDate, paymentAmount, technicianFeedback}`

 For columns that store data with comments, encapsulate the user remarks in quotes.
 For example: "Likes apples, oranges".
 Parsing data this way, we can ignore the commas that occur within quotes.
 Data structure can be changed if met with any difficulties during implementation.